digipost/digipost-api-client-dotnet/docs/_v10_0/1_setup.md

 The client library is available as a nuget package.
 The client library (and associated nuget package) is updated regularly as new functionality is added.

-To install the nuget package, follow these steps in Visual Studio/Rider:
+To install the Nuget package, follow these steps in Visual Studio/Rider:

-1. Select _TOOLS -> nuget Package Manager -> Manage nuget Packages Solution..._
+1. Select _TOOLS -> Nuget Package Manager -> Manage Nuget Packages Solution..._

 1. Search for _Digipost.Api.Client_.
 Multiple packages will appear.
 Install those necessary for you.
 Make sure you _DON'T_ install the
 `digipost-api-client packages`.
 Those are .NET Framework libraries with an unfortunately similar name.